 - You can have high calorie drinks to boost your calorie intake if you need them.

-You might need to have liquid food into your vein or through a tube into your nose or stomach if you can’t eat enough.
+You might need to have liquid food through a tube into your nose or stomach if you can’t eat enough.
 This is called tube feeding.

 Your mouth and throat might get sore.
 It may be painful to swallow drinks or food.
 You will have mouth washes to keep your mouth healthy.